Micro Entity Patent: Everything You Need to Know

 Certification of Micro Entity Status Required

-For micro entity status, the applicant is required to file a document entitled the certification of my status with United States patent office.
+For micro entity status, the applicant is required to file a document entitled the certification of my status with the United States patent office.
 When there is a single inventor the application and only that sole inventor must certify that.
-However, when an application has two or three more inventors jointly, then each individual inventor must certify as to their micro entity status with United States patent office.
-When an applicant is considered an assignee, then the assignee has to certify that they qualify as a micro entity with United States patent office.
+However, when an application has two or three more inventors jointly, then each inventor must certify as to their micro entity status with the United States patent office.
+When an applicant is considered an assignee, then the assignee has to certify that they qualify as a micro-entity with the United States patent office.

 Why Micro Entity Status May Not be the Best Status for a Given Client

 While on its face it appears that the micro entity applicant enjoys an extreme benefit, practically speaking, this may not be the case.
-The reason this is so is because, in order to qualify for a micro entity status, certain information must be researched, established, and verified.
-For example, applicants must establish for each applicant, and inventor, and joint inventor, what their applicants’ income was in the year prior to the application for patent.
+The reason this is so is because, to qualify for a micro-entity status, certain information must be researched, established, and verified.
+For example, applicants must establish for each applicant, and inventor, and joint inventor, what their applicants’ income was in the year before the application for patent.
 Next, the applicant must determine the median household income for the previous year.
 The median household income must then be multiplied by three.
-Finally, the applicant and each co applicant must determine whether the applicant’s gross income qualifies them to be a micro entity applicant as being less than three times the amount of the median household income for the prior year.
+Finally, the applicant and each co-applicant must determine whether the applicant’s gross income qualifies them to be a micro-entity applicant as being less than three times the amount of the median household income for the prior year.

 Next, each applicant, inventor, and joint inventor must consider their previous patent applications.
 Due diligence must be exercised to ensure that some other co-inventor on a prior patent did or did not include the name of the applicant of the current patent.
 Provisional applications for patents or patents filed by prior employers don't count against the maximum of four prior applications.